 Three keys to start selling online and building your business

 Are you ready to take the plunge and become an eCommerce merchant?
-Focus on these three areas before you start.
+Focus on these three areas before you start selling products online.

 Website hosting and management

 First consider how you'll host and manage your online presence.
 There are hundreds of website hosting companies, with fees typically ranging from $4.95/month to hundreds of dollars per month.
 Before you choose one consider the following: 1) what do you want the site to be; 2) can you manage the site and domain internally; and, 3) do you have the necessary staff and technical support to run the site?
 If you're just starting out, basic hosting plans are most likely all you need.
 Typically, most hosting companies offer ample storage space and bandwidth, domain hosting, and email accounts for companies just starting up on internet.

 If you decide to completely outsource your presence and design to a web shop, your designer and developer will likely recommend the best options for displaying your items and offerings online.
 If you're a motivated do-it-your-selfer, there are many hosted shopping carts and services that let you easily update and manage your products online.
 They generally serve up site design options and often allow tremendous flexibility in how you can present your goods for sale.
 Sites including Volusion®, Big Commerce, Shopify®, Wix, PinnacleCart, WooCommerce and SquareSpace are all designed for small business merchants to easily set up an online store.
 Make sure your shopping cart and any associated websites include responsive design so that your web presence is "friendly" to all devices that consumers use to browse the web.